AdobeDocs/analytics-platform.en/help/guided-analysis/types/friction.md

 The Friction view offers the following chart settings, which can be adjusted in the menu above the chart:

-* **Metric**: The metric that you want to measure.
+* **Metric**: The scope you want applied to the funnel.
 Options include Sessions and Users.
+By selecting sessions, all steps need to happen within the same session to be counted.
+By selecting users, all steps need to happen within the reporting window selected to be counted.
 * **Chart type**: The type of visualization that you want to use.
 Options include Steps.
 * **Conversion from**: Determines the percentage calculation from step to step.
 Options include calculating conversion from the First step or Previous step.